-Our robust outcomes led the Coalition for Evidence Based Policy, a non-profit, non-partisan organization based in Washington, DC to identify CAS-Carrera as meeting its “Top Tier” evidence of effectiveness.
+The Coalition for Evidence Based Policy, a non-profit, non-partisan organization based in Washington, DC identified CAS-Carrera as meeting its “Top Tier” evidence of effectiveness.

 A randomized controlled trial evaluation was conducted from 1997-2000 and follow-up surveys in 2001-2003 by Philliber Research Associates showed statistically significant outcomes, including:

-Female participants were 40 percent less likely to have ever been pregnant and 50 percent less likely to have ever given birth.
+- Female participants were 40% less likely to have ever been pregnant and 50% less likely to have ever given birth.

-Males and female participants were 16 percent more likely to have had some work experience, 30 percent more likely to have graduated from high school or obtained a G.E.D, and 37 percent more likely to be enrolled in college.
+- Males and female participants were 16% more likely to have had some work experience, 30% more likely to have graduated from high school or obtained a G.E.D, and 37% more likely to be enrolled in college.

-A three year quasi-experimental evaluation is currently being conducted at our in-school model sites in New York City and Tulsa, Oklahoma, which will further demonstrate the impact of this innovative model.
+A three-year quasi-experimental evaluation is currently being conducted at our in-school model sites in New York City and Tulsa, Oklahoma.
 The evaluation will track and measure the differences between CAS-Carrera participants and those in the comparison group on the following dimensions: